-Things rarely goes as planned.
+Things rarely go as planned.
 You knew better when you made your resolutions.

-Yes, you knew better but keep deluding yourself that this time it would be different.
+Yes, you knew better but keep deluding yourself that this time would be different.

-You will spend more time on my passions
+You will spend more time on your passions.

-You will stop spending money on stuff I don’t need
+You will stop spending money on stuff you don’t need.

 Ha – I do the same thing.

-These aspirations ARE GOOD for you.
-They though are vague, lofty and lack enough weight to keep you anchored when life gets rough and bumpy.
+These aspirations ARE good for you.
+However, they are vague, lofty, and lack enough weight to keep you anchored when life gets rough and bumpy.

 Let’s take a look at a resolution that always makes the most popular resolution charts each year.
 The “I want to get healthier” resolution.